 Buried with the Favorite Pet

-Although these creatures played important religious roles, they were also joyful and playful creatures that brought much elation to the ancient Egyptians.
+Although mokeys in Egypt played important religious roles, they were also joyful and playful creatures that brought much elation to the ancient Egyptians.
 They kept monkeys and sometimes baboons as pets for amusement and status symbols.
 Having an imported monkey was a symbol of wealth and high-ranking social status.
-Monkeys were kept in homes to play around or accompany their owners when they are on outings.
+Monkeys in Egypt were kept in homes to play around or accompany their owners when they are on outings.
 During trips abroad they were a source of entertainment to the sailor with their pranks and antics.